Why choose EE 5G home broadband?

 Some networks offer short-term plans too, meaning that 5G home broadband can make for a great temporary option.
 This might be handy if for example you’re going to be moving to a new house shortly, or you’re facing a long wait to get fixed line broadband installed.

 Depending on where you are, 5G home broadband can also be a lot faster than fixed line broadband – even than fast fibre broadband.

 But where it really stands out is in homes that can’t get the fastest fibre speeds.
 If you’re stuck with relatively slow infrastructure and have a 5G signal, then 5G home broadband could give you a big boost.

 EE 5G coverage

 EE’s 5G coverage is rapidly expanding as the network works to bring 5G to most of the UK.
-That means even if EE 5G home broadband isn’t available for you now, it likely will be one day.
+That means even if EE 5G home broadband isn’t available for you now, it likely will be one day, but already it’s available in numerous towns and cities.
 Check out our EE 5G coverage page for in-depth details.

 EE 5G speeds

 EE claims that its average 5G home broadband speeds are around 150Mbps, and peak speeds could be much, much higher than that – potentially topping 1Gbps.
 For reference, average speeds on 4G home broadband tend to come in at around 25Mbps, so 5G is enormously faster.